sneeuwballen/zipperposition/README.md

 A copy of the GPLv2 is attached to the project, in the file LICENSE.

 ## Build
-You will need ocaml (3.12 or higher works; 3.11 or lower may work, I did not test).
-Type
+You will need ocaml >= 3.12 or higher with ocamlbuild and the standard library.
+Type in a terminal:

     make

-It should build files (using ocamlbuild).
+It should build the project files (using ocamlbuild).

 ## Use